 That’s the bad news.
-The good news is that while Dubia roaches attract mites, they are not associated with any particular species like the hissing cockroach.
-The Dubia roaches-mites connection is simply one of opportunity rather than a deeper biological directive that might be harder to deal with.
+The good news is that while Dubia roaches attract mites, they’re not associated with any particular mite species like the hissing cockroach.
+The Dubia roaches-mites connection is simply one of opportunity rather than some deeper biological directive that might be harder to deal with.
 The other good news is that Dubia roaches can live in conditions that don’t tend to attract mites.
 This means that odds are good you can maintain a colony of feeders without suffering the annoyance of perpetual mite infestation.
 You may even be able to breed them without mites if you get the enclosure conditions just right.

 Equipment You’ll Need

 - sieve (preferably one with high solid sides)

 - large plastic garbage bag

 - new supplies (harborage, clean water, food bowl, etc.)

 NOTE: There is one basic objective in eliminating mites from a Dubia colony, and two steps to achieve it.
 The main goal is to rid the area of mites, then prevent them from re-establishing.
 In practice, you can’t get all of them.
 Mites are often microscopic, and their eggs always are, but you can get enough of them to make a difference in their ability to rebuild their population.
 And importantly, re-infestation can be prevented entirely by changing the conditions that led to the problem in the first place.